Join the Sustainable Optoelectronics Research Group

 Until vacancy is filled.

-5. PhD Studentship in Printable Perovskite & Organic Solar Cells for Agrivoltaics
+5. PhD Opportunity in Printable Organic Solar Cells for Agrivoltaics

 Are you passionate about advancing solar energy technologies to create a more sustainable future?
 Join our dynamic Sustainable Optoelectronics Research Group, led by Prof. Vincenzo Pecunia, at the School of Sustainable Energy Engineering, Simon Fraser University (Canada).
-We are excited to announce a PhD studentship focused on developing printable perovskite and organic solar cells for agrivoltaic applications.
+We are inviting applications for a PhD scholarship focused on developing printable organic solar cells for agrivoltaic applications, combining clean energy with sustainable food production.

-While researching at the Sustainable Optoelectronics Research Group, you will pursue a PhD in Sustainable Energy Engineering, equipping you with the expertise needed to address the world’s most pressing sustainability challenges.
+While researching at the Sustainable Optoelectronics Research Group, you would pursue a PhD in Sustainable Energy Engineering, equipping you with the expertise needed to address the world’s most pressing sustainability challenges.

 Key Application Requirements: